 Note how the mole fractions run opposite each other for A and B. The blue line is Raoult's Law for liquid A and the red line is Raoult's Law for liquid B. The two lines combines give the upper purple line which matches the overall vapor pressure.
-Read all about it in section 17.4 in your book.
+Read all about it on page 843 in your book.
+This is ideal solution behavior - realize that real solutions can behave with negative or positive deviations from this (bottom of page 843).